fengjixuchui/Kernal-cheat-Injector/README.md

 # Kernel cheat injector
 Inject your internal dlls with this please read before using for your safety as this is public and I am not responsible for any bans you may face.
-# selling private source code add discord : skeng#9524
+# im selling the private source code add discord : skeng#9524

 # active updates + changes to keep this undetected and safe to use !
 ## - Make Sure you read how to use and the rest of the information about this.
-be kind and leave a star
+be kind and leave a star ( 200 stars for new injector + method )

 <img src="https://i.ibb.co/Cngyv9n/Capture.png">